Job status automation user guide

 Default

-There are six stages that will be there for every job:
+There are six fixed stages that will be there for every job:

 • Not submitted for approval